etkaar/XRLMuteBox/README.md

 # Technical Background
 Note, that the contacts of your button need a very low contact resistance of about 50 mOhm.
 To bypass that (these small miniature buttons are often ugly) and make even big illuminated buttons available, we use a electromechanical relay in our project.

+The relay (and the LED) is powered over a DC 5 Volt jack using a USB cable.
+A relay with 5 Volt will fit perfectly.
+Often only 12 Volt versions are available.
+But don't worry, we have a solution for that.

 ### Shorting Pin 2 & 3 together

 How does muting XLR work?
 Well – to be precise you won't be able to mute an XLR connection to 100%.
 Any XLR mute box you can buy is actually not muting, but lowering the level significally [typically greater than 50 dB](https://service.shure.com/s/article/mute-switch-with-phantom-power?language=en_US); thus, the signal becomes inaudible for human ears.